 Artaria Editions is a music-publishing house with a specialist interest in rare eighteenth-century repertoire.
 Founded by New Zealand musicologist Dr. Allan Badley and Klaus Heymann, Managing Director of HNH International who funds the enterprise, Artaria publishes around a hundred editions annually all of which form the basis of Naxos's ground-breaking historical series devoted the eighteenth-century symphony and concerto.
 An Artaria chamber music series is also well into the planning stages and includes, among other riches, a complete edition of the Boccherini string quartets along with many works by other prominent composers of the period, notably Ordonez, Vanhal, Dittersdorf and Pleyel.

 Dr Allan Badley is a specialist in late 18th-century Viennese music whose publications include several hundred scholarly editions of works by major contemporaries of Haydn, Mozart and Beethoven.
-Among the most significant of these are his editions of the complete works for piano and orchestra by Ferdinand Ries, now nearing completion, mass settings by Wanhal and Hummel and an extensive series of symphonies and concertos.
+Among the most significant of these are his editions of the complete works for piano and orchestra by Ferdinand Ries, mass settings by Wanhal and Hummel and an extensive series of symphonies and concertos.

 Bertil van Boer